 We all know a knuckle cracker.
 If you’re one yourself, you probably spent your childhood listening to well-meaning adults tell you to stop, before you cause damage to your joints.

 As an adult, you might also get a feeling of relief out of cracking your back or neck — but why does this happen, and is it safe?
 Here’s what you should know.

 Doctors have debated for decades about why joints make that “popping” sound.
 The prevailing theory used to be that it was the sound of a bubble bursting in the synovial fluid that surrounds the joints, but current research suggests it is actually the creation of a cavity, or negative space, in the fluid that leads to the noise.

 However the sound is created, studies have shown that cracking your knuckles doesn’t lead to the later development of osteoarthritis, a condition that occurs from wear and tear on the joints.
 Despite what your grandma may have told you, knuckle crackers don’t seem to have a higher rate of arthritis than non–knuckle crackers.

 There has been some research to suggest knuckle cracking may lead to hand swelling and reduced grip strength, but this evidence is not strong, and other studies have not replicated these results.
 Likely, there will be no long-term damage from such cracking.

-“There have been a few clinical studies on knuckle cracking in the hand,” says Rachel Lefebvre, MD, an orthopaedic surgeon at Keck Medicine of USC and an assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
+“There have been a few clinical studies on knuckle cracking in the hand,” says Rachel Lefebvre, MD, an orthopedic surgeon at Keck Medicine of USC and assistant professor of clinical orthopedic surgery at the Keck School of Medicine of USC.
 “From what we have so far, it looks like there is no correlation between knuckle cracking and joint damage or arthritis.”